 This category comprises our partners and companies involved in different aspects of our work with Science Spinoffs.
 Whether it is planning, analysis, investment, intellectual property or legal matters –they are always on alert to provide you a decent service.
 Selected and timely proved competence centers provide expertise for project support, acting both as repositories of knowledge and resource pools for multiple business areas.
 We are absolutely sure that with this team of professionals you, as a Spinoff Founder, will be able to solve any issues and challenges in the scope of their activity faster and for a 100% fair price.
 Time is one of the most important scarcity resources nowadays, and these companies will help you to save it and receive a planned result.

-Exclusive interview for SPINOFF with Mr. John Newlands the Director of City One Securities, the London-based Boutique Private Equity House
+Exclusive interview for SPINOFF.COM with Mr. John Newlands the Director of City One Securities, the London-based Boutique Private Equity House

 City One Securities is a London-based corporate finance house that specialises in raising expansion finance for innovative small cap companies from private investors.
 It was specially established to meet the funding requirements of small to medium enterprises (SMEs) which rarely receive the securities from banks and other financial institutions.
 City One's mission is to financially support the quality entrepreneurial businesses at the number of different sectors including energy, med tech, healthcare, food and beverages, fashion etc., adding the significant value and providing investors with the best small cap private equity opportunities.
 Unlike crowdfunding websites, City One Securities takes a proactive approach to investment.
 Its highly professional team is dedicated to corporate clients and always available to present appropriate opportunities to enlightened investors as well as to the young phase spinoff companies.

-Exclusive interview for SPINOFF with Mr. Sergey Shiyan - co-founder of OSEN web development company from Ukraine
+Exclusive interview for SPINOFF.COM with Mr. Sergey Shiyan - co-founder of OSEN web development company from Ukraine

 Dear Sergey, thank you very much for dedicating your time to this interview.
 We would like to start from the overview of your company.
 Could you please elaborate on the story of its creation and the team?